In the Zillertal valley there’s an abundance of excursions for the whole family. Here’s our top tips:

 Glass town Rattenberg

-The medieval center of Austria’s smallest town is full of revitalized townhouses, cobbled streets and alleyways and dotted by specialist glass shops.
+The medieval center of Austria’s smallest town is full of restored townhouses, cobbled streets and alleyways and dotted by specialist glass shops.
 Rattenberg is famous for its atmospheric Advent Market, where the lovely, historic pedestrian precinct will exclusively be lit by candles, torches and open fires on the Saturdays during Advent Season.

 Wolfsklamm gorge Stans